"My conclusion: Your chances of winning a rematch are below 5%."

 Noembelu/Novembernote v pronounced as a 'w (November) - Native American.
 Speciality is fighting with twinhatchets.

 Decapre/Dekabr (December) - Russia, who looks suspiciously like Cammy, but wears a mask concealing her face.
-The Udon comics plays upon this fact by making Dekabr into a failed prototype of Cammy, with half her face horribly scarred.
-However, this is not true in the game's canonical back-story.
+The Udon comics plays upon this fact by making Dekabr into a failed prototype of Cammy, with half her face horribly scarred. ( Which seems to also hold true in Ultra Street Fighter IV.)
 Her speciality is fighting with claws similar to Vega's.

 A character ported over from Capcom Fighting Evolution after her original debut gameCapcom Fighting All-Stars was cancelled, Ingrid has a story shrouded in mystery, but essentially, she's from the future.
 She came back in time to reclaim her power from Bison, who used it as part of the Psycho Drive.
 With her mission complete, she returns to her time, implying that she meets Ryu in the future.
 She mentions heading to the year 201X and seeing that Ryu has somehow become a monk.
 According to the backstory of Street Fighter X Tekken, she is the creator of Pandora, sending the box down to Earth not only as a gift, but as a test for humans over the the conflict that'd arise due to Pandora's power.

 Physical Goddess: While its canonicity is highly debated, Ingrid's story in Alpha 3 could very well put her alongside Gill, Akuma, Oro, and a few others in the upper echelons of the SF cast, as she's shown to be vastly more powerful than Rose and Bison.
 She even goes by the alias "Eternal Goddess."
 Her ties to the SFxT story, however, make this a bit less arguable.